Community Innovation Grants

 Examples of past projects include:

-- Funds were awarded to Renewing the Countryside II which works to strengthen local food systems in rural areas
+- Strengthening local food systems in rural areas

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.